Faculty Research Interests

 Jennifer Teramoto Pedrotti

-Counseling psychology; the intersection of multiculturalism and positive psychology constructs such as hope, coping, and well-being; multiracial identity development; the effects of multicultural education.
+Counseling psychology; the intersection of multiculturalism and positive psychology constructs such as hope, coping, and well-being; multiracial identity development.

 Taylor Smith